Schools Spectacular

 1. Record audition videos

 Applicants are asked to present at least one piece that will allow the audition panel to assess student skills and performance quality.
-It is encouraged that applicants provide two contrasting pieces for the audition.
+It is encouraged that applicants provide two contrasting pieces for the audition (for instance, aerials and tumbling).
 Items should be no more than three minutes.

 2. Upload the videos and submit an application form